MicrosoftDocs/azure-stack-docs/azure-stack/operator/relnotearchive/known-issues-2002.md

 ### Create Managed Disk snapshot

 - Applicable: This issue applies to release 2002.
-- Cause: In the user portal, when creating a Managed Disk snapshot, the **Account type** box is empty.
+- Cause: In the user portal, when you create a Managed Disk snapshot, the **Account type** box is empty.
 When you select the **Create** button with an empty account type, the snapshot creation fails.
 - Remediation: Select an account type from the **Account type** dropdown list, then create the snapshot.
 - Occurrence: Common